boblemaire/IoTaWatt/README.md

 The ADC boards are selectable between 3.2V or 1.2V reference voltage to support either 1V type current transformers (like the popular YHDC STC013-000) or the better 33mv CTs (like the DENT CTHMC-100).
 Voltage is individually selectable for each ADC in the stack, and each has a voltage reference to insure accuracy without the need for additional calibration.

 The configuration and monitoring app runs on any browser based device that is connected to the local WiFi network.
+There is a demo version at [iotawatt.com](http://iotawatt.com)

 Thanks to contributors of other open software that have been incorporated into this project.
 In particular the ArduinoJSON and SDWebServer software made a lot of this possible, not to mention the Arduino/ESP8266 project and related forums.